 Physical presence in the District is defined through the terms “operating” or “to operate”.
 “To operate” or “operating”, when applied to an educational institution in the District, is defined by DC Official Code § 38-1302(11) and means to establish, keep, or maintain any facility or location in the District, or to establish, keep, or maintain any facility or location organized or chartered in the District wherefrom or through which education is offered or given, or educational credentials are offered or granted, and includes contracting with any person, group, or entity to perform any such act. [top]

-A postsecondary institution seeking an initial approval to operate in the District of Columbia must first attend the New Applicant workshop (click here for more details).
-Within six (6) months of attending the New Applicant Workshop the institution must complete and submit an Application for Provisional Licensure and remit required fees.
-ELC staff will visit the school site to ensure the school meets operational and safety standards and has the necessary equipment to operate a school in accordance to its stated mission.
-Upon the receipt of a complete application and the completion of a successful site visit, ELC staff will submit the institution’s materials to the Commission for review at its next scheduled public meeting.
+A postsecondary institution seeking an initial approval to operate in the District of Columbia must first attend the new applicant workshop.
+Within six months of attending the New Applicant Workshop the institution must complete and submit an Application for Provisional Licensure and remit required fees.
+HELC staff will visit the school site to ensure the school meets operational and safety standards and has the necessary equipment to operate a school in accordance to its stated mission.
+Upon the receipt of a complete application and the completion of a successful site visit, HELC staff will submit the institution’s materials to the Commission for review at its next scheduled public meeting.
 The school will be notified, in writing, of the Commission’s action and, if approved, a license will be issued. [top]

-Assuming that the institution submits all required information to the ELC in its application, the processing time is approximately ninety (90) days. [top]
+Assuming that the institution submits all required information to the HELC in its application, the processing time is approximately 90 days. [top]

 Complaints against institutions must be submitted in writing.
 The complaint will be shared with the alleged violator for a formal response.
 After consideration of all information presented the Commission may initiate an investigation of the information or complaint, mandate corrective actions by the respondent and monitoring of the implementation of the corrective actions, proceed in accordance with section 8018; or dismiss the complaint.
 If the Commission dismisses a complaint, it shall give the complainant notice of the dismissal in writing. [top]

-A postsecondary institution licensed by the ELC may not close until it has complied with the regulatory requirements and the ELC has approved the institution’s closure plan.
-In the event that you intend to close your institution, you must complete the School Closure Form at least ninety (90) days prior to the proposed school closure.
+A postsecondary institution licensed by the HELC may not close until it has complied with the regulatory requirements and the HELC has approved the institution’s closure plan.
+In the event that you intend to close your institution, you must complete the School Closure Form at least 90 days prior to the proposed school closure, found here.
 The Commission will acknowledge the institution's intention to close and outline the necessary procedures to ensure students are properly refunded or offered a teach-out and provide for the preservation of students records. [top]

 Unapproved or unauthorized schools are in violation of the law and may be subject to civil and criminal penalties and fines. [top]